5 takeaways from Georgia Tech’s loss to No. 4 Notre Dame

 But following a false start on right guard Ryan Johnson to set up a first-and-15, Irish defensive end Daelin Hayes sped around freshman right tackle Jordan Williams and stripped Sims, with Notre Dame recovering.
 The Irish then needed only six plays to cover 65 yards for a touchdown and a 24-7 lead at the 10:43 mark.

-Sims praised the Notre Dame defense, “but I feel like if we would have executed our offense better, it would have been a different outcome,” he said.
+Sims praised the Notre Dame defense, “but I feel like if we would have executed our offense better, it would have been a different outcome.”

 4. Positives to build on